Darkensan/D-Manager/README.md

 0 - D-Monitor - Control & Reboot FS Nodes while you sleep - Maintenance

+NOTE:

- NOTE: Once D-IPv6 is used, you can not go back to an IPv4 scheme, unless using first ddelete.sh, to delete all files and folders crated; and dmanager.sh, to install all nodes once more.
+Once D-IPv6 is used, you can not go back to an IPv4 scheme, unless using first: ddelete.sh: to delete all files and folders created;
+dmanager.sh: to install all nodes once more.
 Network .cfg will be compromised otherwise, and will need a manual editing.
-Also denarius1.conf will be compromised and a manual edit necessary.
+Also denarius1.conf will be compromised and a manual edit necessary aswell.

 ***To add, and control node(s), it is suggested to install them using this script!***

 or